psychoinformatics-de/knowledge-base/kbi/0008/index.rst

     > cd my_dataset
     > datalad save

 Fetch all annexed data.
-Data that is not locally present when you remove the annex will not be locally present after removal of the annex.
+File contents that are not locally present when the annex is removed can no longer be retrieved via ``datalad get``.

 .. code-block:: console